ahayman/ahayman.github.io/_posts/2021-07-19-the-wandering-inn.md

 ### Conclusion

-It's a great series, well written, and extremely long.
-The prose is a little janky but the stories more than make up for it.
+It's a great series, well written, and extremely long— at latest count, over eight million words.
+The prose is a little janky but the stories more than make up for it and the prose improves greatly over time.
 The biggest downside is also it's greatest strength: it's just very long.
 Much like its title, it wanders, and for that you can loose yourself, knowing that you'll always have something more to come back to.
 Or you'll become sick of the endless segues and move on to something more... curated.
 That's okay; The Wandering Inn isn't for everyone.

 If you're looking for a good "book", a story you can read and be done with, this series is not for you.
 Instead, The Wandering Inn is a place you can stop in to visit whenever you want, read what you want, and move on if you need.
-You can always come back, knowing there's always another story to be told, and assured that it will be good.
+You can always come back, knowing there's always another story to be told.

 ---